wormholer/KAP-manual/en/operation/cluster_migration.en.md

 In DHC, run `bin/cluster-migration.sh restore-cube --cubeName someCube --project someProject --namenode hdfs://someip --overwrite true`

-If overwrite set to ture, it will overwrite the cube no mater if there is already a cube in dest project.
+If overwrite set to ture, it will overwrite the cube even if there is already a cube in target project.
 Otherwise it will throw exception like: already exists on target metadata store.